facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.md

 # Self-chatting Poly-Encoder model on a generic task (so e.g., no ConvAI2 personas are input)
 python parlai/scripts/self_chat.py -mf zoo:pretrained_transformers/model_poly/model -t self_chat --inference topk -ne 10 --display-examples True -dt valid
 ```

+Additional flags can be used for self-chat.

+- `--num-self-chats` set the number of self-chats to generate.
+- `--selfchat-max-turns` is the number of dialogue turns for each self-chat generated.
+This is the total number including context turn, seeded-utterance turns.
+Some self-chat world includes context information (such as persona; Wizard of Wikipedia topics) and it also counts for a single turn, in addition to the model utterances.

 Prettifying Display of Chats
 ----------------------------